Liver Cancer

 The doctor will locate the blood vessel supplying nutrients to the tumor, and then inject drugs through an arterial catheter to block the vessel.
 This procedure blocks the growth of the tumor or even kills it without affecting the surrounding normal tissues.
 It is suitable for patients whose tumors have spread to both sides of the liver but have not metastasized to other organs.

-It can be divided into the conventional external beam radiotherapy and microsphere radioembolization, which involves injecting radioactive microspheres through the patient’s intravascular catheter into the hepatic artery of the tumor.
-The microspheres will then emit short-distance radiation that can eliminate cancer cells without overly damaging the normal liver function.
+This can be divided into traditional external beam radiation therapy and microsphere embolization radiation therapy.
+Microsphere embolization involves injecting radioactive microspheres through a catheter into the tumor's hepatic artery, emitting short-range radiation that can kill cancer cells while minimizing damage to normal liver function.

 - Liver transplant

-This treatment is suitable for patients with both liver cancer and cirrhosis as both conditions can be treated at the same time.
+This is suitable for patients with liver cancer combined with cirrhosis, as it can effectively treat both conditions simultaneously.

 - Targeted Therapy